violetasdev/bodytrackingdepth_course/KinectV2/docs/kinectTutorial04_doc.md

 * You already know the general details of opening the camera.
 Check the [Tutorial 01](https://github.com/violetasdev/bodytrackingdepth_course/blob/master/KinectV2/docs/kinectTutorial01_doc.md) as this is the template we are following.

+* You have finished tutorials 00 to 03.
+Check the [Tutorials Documentations](https://github.com/violetasdev/bodytrackingdepth_course/blob/master/KinectV2/docs/) as this is the template we are following.

 ## Setting up the camera source variables

-Before opening the camera, we need to code and declare the events and variables to retrieve the color frames.
+Before opening the camera, we need to code and declare the events and variables to retrieve the depth frames.

 __Important objects__: To handle the different frames data sources, we will need the following variables: